scola/twittrouter/README.md

     opkg install iptables
     opkg install net-tools-arp

-and the install twittrouter ipk packages,it will automatically download and install the required library(libcurl,libpolarssl,libpthread)
+and the install twittrouter ipk packages,it will automatically download and install the required library(libcurl,libpthread)

     opkg install twittrouter